OpenText Functional Testing Java Add-in Extensibility Readme

 Installation and deployment

-Install the UFT Java Add-in Extensibility SDK and develop the toolkit support set for your Java controls on any computer.
+Install the Java Add-in Extensibility SDK and develop the toolkit support set for your Java controls on any computer.

-You do not need to install it on each UFT One computer that users the support.
+You do not need to install it on each OpenText Functional Testing computer that uses the support.

 Back to top